-Teacher of PE: Mr N Wakefield
+Assistant Curriculum Leader PE: Mr N Wakefield

 "Since a young age I have had a real love and passion for all things sport and have had an extremely broad sporting background.
 I have had the honour of representing my county in cricket and tennis, while playing football, basketball and rugby at club level.
 I had badminton trials for England at a young age and more recently played football and volleyball for my university.
 I still continue to play football and cricket, while coaching tennis at a local club.

 Physical Education for me is developing a confidence and competence across various sports and activities while building an array of lifelong skills.
 PE builds upon the holistic domain giving students the chance to explore their own abilities while developing cognitive skills, social skills and more personal, reflective skills in each and every lesson.

 I look to instil the same enjoyment an enthusiasm that I gained from PE as a child, with the hope that the children I teach continue to lead active lifestyles when they reach the end of their education and leave school."

 Key Stage 3